maxwellfoley/qihardware.org/_drafts/cryptonatives.md

 This crypto-enlightenment is sought.
 And, what comes with enlightenment is renaissance, a crypto-renaissance is coming.

+Are you an ENERGIST (innerQIst)?
+Do you believe in maximizing energy usage and efficiency or are you an outergist, believing in minimizing energy usage and efficiency.

 {% include footer_meta.md mod_date=page.date %}